What is the difference between monitoring and evaluation?

 Be fiercely transparent and hold myself accountable for my thinking, communication, and action.

 Build flexibility into funding requests to allow for adaptation.

-Design long-term monitoring and evaluation that allows sustainability to be assessed.
+Design long-term M&E that allows sustainability to be assessed.

 Design in sustainability by considering the whole life cycle.